Mason Ready | Emergency Management & Fire Safety

 You will be notified of an emergency on campus via Mason Alert.
 When notified of an emergency, it is important to remain calm and follow any instructions you receive from emergency responders or university officials.
 During emergencies, cell phone towers are frequently overwhelmed by large call volume which may prevent others from calling for help.
 If possible, use text messaging to communicate with friends and family during emergencies to leave phone lines open for those who need them most.

-George Mason maintains a comprehensive Emergency Management program.
+George Mason University maintains a comprehensive Emergency Management & Fire Safety program.
 In an emergency, university officials convene and utilize emergency plans to coordinate response activities and provide support to first responders and those impacted by the emergency.
 University plans are designed to protect students, employees, and visitors.
-Click here for more information on Mason’s Emergency Management program.
+To learn more, please contact Emergency Management & Fire Safety.

-George Mason maintains its own full-time, sworn Police force.
-The Department of Police and Public Safety works closely with regional law enforcement, fire and rescue departments to protect our community and respond to emergencies on campus.
-To learn more about The Department of Police and Public Safety, visit police.gmu.edu.
+Mason maintains its own full-time, sworn Police force.
+Police and Public Safety works closely with regional law enforcement, fire, and rescue departments to protect our community and respond to emergencies on campus.
+To learn more about Police and Public Safety, visit police.gmu.edu.

 Public Safety